pnnl/dream_v3/README.md

 <ul>
 <li>3D scatter plots of PMCD, PLD and TTD
 <ul>
 <li>In these 3D scatter plots, the percent leak detection cutoff iterates through 10% to 90%, in which a smaller percent cutoff indicates that almost all leaks are included (e.g., Figure 31).
-A GIF is produced from this set of figures to visualize the progression of smaller, more common leaks to larger, less common leaks, and how these leaks relate to TTD.</li>
+A GIF (left) is produced from this set of figures to visualize the progression of smaller, more common leaks to larger, less common leaks, and how these leaks relate to TTD.</li>
 <li>Questions to consider are: on average, does it take longer to detect larger leaks?</li>
 <li>In Figure 31, PMCD, PLD, and TTD all increase as more leaks are detected.</li>
 </ul>